CloudCoinConsortium/CloudBank-V1/README.md

 1. Print Welcome
 2. Echo
 3. Show Coins
+4. Deposit
-4. Import One Stack
+5. Import One Stack
-5. Export One Stack
+6. Export One Stack
-6. Get Receipt
+7. Get Receipt

 ------------------------------------------------------------------
 Config file:
 The following will be needed in app configurations:

-bank_server =  https://CloudCoin.co/ (Use the name of the local host) timezone = UTC-7 (use the customer's  timezone)
+bank_server =  https://CloudCoin.co/ (Use the name of the local host)

+timezone = UTC-7 (use the customer's  timezone)

 For security, the system admin must setup SSL and limit the servers that can connect to this web server.